CamilleOnoda/python_crash_course/Yuzuki_Game/README.md

 The player shoots and destroys the ghosts.
 If the player destroys all the ghosts, a new group appears that moves faster than the previous group.
-If any ghost hits the girl or reaches the bottom of the screen, the girl get scared.
+If any ghost hits the girl or reaches the bottom of the screen, the girl gets scared.
-If the player get scared three times, the game ends.
+If the girl gets scared three times, the game ends.